 HTC Vive and Imversed Partner to Bring VR/AR Land to Larger Audience

-EINPresswire.com/ -- As HTC Vive continues to commit its efforts to new and innovative technologies, the company has announced its plans to team up with Imversed.
-Imversed is an easy-to-use VR/AR land management platform that gives you the capability to create your own GameFi currency.
+/EIN News/ -- BERKELEY, Calif., Nov.
+08, 2022 (GLOBE NEWSWIRE) -- As HTC Vive continues to commit its efforts to new and innovative technologies, the company has announced its plans to team up with Imversed.
+Imversed is an easy-to-use VR/AR land management platform that gives users the capability to create their own GameFi currency.
 This currency can be used to purchase virtual real estate, 3D assets, and experiences within the Imversed metaverse.

 The partnership between HTC Vive and Imversed will help to bring VR/AR technology and metaverse to a larger audience.
 The companies will work together to provide a no-code platform that allows users to easily create and manage their own virtual currency pool.
 In addition, they will also be able to manage their digital assets, in-game items and experiences with ease, compatible with multiple metaverse platforms.